 \subsection{Stochastic Arctic sea ice model}

 The stochastic Arctic sea ice model that forms the basis of our simulations has been described previously \citep[Eqs.
-2 or 66 of][]{MW:2013}, but to insure this paper and its companion are self-contained we summarize it here.
+2 or 66 of][]{MW:2013}, but to insure that this paper is self-contained we summarize it here.
 The system is governed by a dimensionless Langevin equation written as

 where the first term on the right side represents the deterministic backbone of the stochastic model, which is equivalent to that of \cite{EW09}, and the second term treats the stochastic forcing where $dW$ represents a Wiener process, with $\circ$ denoting the Stratonovich interpretation of the noise as opposed to the It\^o interpretation, discussed below in \S \ref{sec:model_numeric} \ref{sec:num}.

 The energy $E$ is defined as the amount of latent heat stored in a layer of ice of thickness $h$ or in the ocean mixed layer if the ice vanishes.
 The convention used is that ice is present (absent) when $E$ is negative (positive).
 The deterministic energy balance term $a(E,t)$ is